A federal government Website managed by the U.S. Department of Health and Human Services

-Flu season isn't over yet.
-It's still important that those at risk for complications from the flu get vaccinated, even this late in the flu season.
+Flu season is now here!
+It is important that those at risk for complications from the flu get vaccinated, even this late in the flu season.
 Having heart disease puts you at risk for serious health complications if you get the flu.

 Here's what you need to know if you have heart disease: